 A while ago, Gail Vaz-Oxlade put out a simple Facebook post that blew my mind, about debt cash grabs.
+The Hoyes Michalos blog has many similar warnings about the rights banks have to take your money if you owe them money.

 I had heard that banks can ask for a debt to be repaid in full any time (i.e. a debt cash grab ), but evidently it happens a great deal, when folks build up large debts, or get too delinquent with their debts.
 The terms of your banking agreements make this all legitimate (so read them over closely to see what other interesting things your bank can do, I am sure there are others), but it does seem interesting that banks want you to consolidate your banking in one bank, and they will entice you to do this with great “deals” on things.